galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 [![Edit higher-order-components](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/sweet-cloud-bfx58?fontsize=14&hidenavigation=1&theme=dark)

-This pattern has been used widely by a lot of libraries like Redux, Formik, React-DnD and much others.
+This pattern has been widely used by a lot of libraries like [Redux](https://react-redux.js.org/), [Formik](https://jaredpalmer.com/formik), [React-DnD](https://react-dnd.github.io/react-dnd/about) and much others.
 However, since hooks was introduced they started using all the power hooks is giving to leverage the quality of their libraries.
 Don't get me wrong, sometimes this pattern can be very useful, specially if you need to wrap your component into something else like a Route or some Provider.

-Let's take a look on how the code looks like using higher order components compared using hooks on some of those libraries. _Just a reminder that the idea here is not to give full examples of each library nor teach how they work, but instead, compare the code before and after hooks._
+Let's take a look on how the code looks like using higher order components compared using hooks on those libraries. _Just a reminder that the idea here is not to give full examples of each library nor teach how they work, but instead, compare the code before and after hooks._

 **Redux**

-[Redux](https://react-redux.js.org/) helps us manage the global state of the application.
-On the following piece of code, it is giving the component `HeroList` some extras props that allows the it to access some data from the store and also dispatch some action, in this case `callForHelp`.
+It is a labrary that helps manage the global state of the application.
+On the following piece of code, it is giving the component `HeroList` some extras props that allows it to access some data from the store and also dispatch some action, in this case `callForHelp`.

 ```javascript
 import { connect } from 'react-redux';